klaytn/klaytn-docs/docs/klaytn/design/consensus-mechanism.md

 In the PoW algorithm stated above, though each node receives and validates blocks, there are no message exchanges between nodes to reach a consensus.
 But in PBFT, each node communicates with other participating nodes to reach a consensus and the finality of the block can be guaranteed as soon as nodes were able to reach a consensus.

-The communication between nodes basically progress as shown below.
-But there are some variants which reflects each system's characteristics.
+The communication between nodes basically progresses as shown below.
+But there are some variants which reflect each system's characteristics.

 ![PBFT message flow](../images/pbft.png)